Jaydot2llc/java-spring-boot-interview/README.md

 ## Instructions

 You will need access to an IDE for thie exercise.
-You may use the spring initializer website (https://start.spring.io/) to generate the starter application.
 This is an open book exercise.

 Create a controller with three RESTful endpoints.
 The first endpoint should return the list of customers that is shown in the array.
 The second endpoint should return a single customer by id.
 The third endpoint should return a single account.
-The fourth endpoint should return account information for a single customer.
+OPTIONAL:  The fourth endpoint should return account information for a single customer.

 `/customers`